999 Mesa Road

 Palomarin Field Station

 Update on Visitation: Point Blue Conservation Science’s Palomarin Field Station in Bolinas is open to drop-in visitors and scheduled groups to see bird-banding demonstrations.
-See details for details on visiting including how to request an appointment below.
+See details below for information on visiting including how to request an appointment.
 Please check back here as status may change.

 Note: We also host virtual “In the Field Live” visits to our Palomarin Field Station.
-Keep an eye on our social media platforms or sign up on our email list to get alerts to join the next one.
+Keep an eye on our social media platforms, events page, or sign up on our email list to get alerts to join the next one.

 The Palomarin Field Station is one of America’s premier locations for long-term studies on birds and their habitats.
 Located at the southern end of the Point Reyes National Seashore, our biologists at the station have been conducting research since 1966 to understand changes—both natural and human-created— and guide conservation action.
 Explore our data, check out our publications, and learn how you can get involved here.